 Copdock Hall’s Rose went on to win a Silver and Bronze Award from the East Anglian Vineyards Association.

-Since then the vineyard has also produced a stand-alone white Bacchus and there are plans for a Rosé fizz from the 2018 harvest – expected in mid-July 2020.
+Since then the vineyard has also produced a stand-alone white Bacchus and a sparkling Rosé brut.

 Here he learned about different grape varieties, the annual life cycle of a grape vine as well as how best to taste and enjoy wine.

 He offers wine tours, talks and tastings at Copdock Hall.
 These can be packaged with afternoon tea or light lunches and must be booked in advance.

 The wine can be bought directly from Copdock Hall or is for sale in the local pub, The Brook Inn and Suffolk Food Hall.